anqorithm/jmh-benchmark/README.md

 3. **Statistical Analysis**: JMH provides confidence intervals and error margins, showing measurement reliability
 4. **Consistent Environment**: JMH controls for external factors that affect timing measurements

+## Conclusion

+This project shows why you should never use `System.currentTimeMillis()` to test how fast your Java code runs.
+The difference is huge: the old method can show 0ms for operations that actually take hundreds of microseconds, while JMH gives you exact measurements you can trust.

+When you use JMH, you get accurate results that help you make your code faster.
+It handles all the complex stuff like JVM warmup and gives you real numbers instead of guesses.
+This means you can actually improve your code's speed instead of wasting time on bad measurements.

 ## Author